-A method is proposed which facilitates express analysis of the results of large distributed simulations of physical systems.
-The method uses the domain decomposition technique based on the idea of transition probabilities.
-The method opens the possibility of conducting parallel simulations of strongly coupled systems on loosely coupled distributed computer platforms, such as grid computing environments.
+A technique for express analysis of aerosol dispersion in urban environments is presented.
+In the proposed method a database of different aerosol dispersion scenarios is generated in extensive computer simulations on distributed computing platforms, such as clusters or grid environments.
+The data is segmented into smaller chunks, and compressed for optimal network access from remote locations.
 The results of the simulations can then be retrieved in a timely manner for express risk analysis.
-The case of aerosol dispersion in urban environments was considered, and a prototype solver was developed and tested.
-Fast response of the system is achieved by replacing complex 3D simulations with information retrieval from aerosol dispersion database.
-The database was created by extensive simulations of different aerosol dispersion scenarios in a grid computing environment.
+A prototype solver was developed and tested.
+Fast response of the system is achieved by replacing complex 3D simulations with information retrieval from a remote database.
 The reduction of system response from a few days to several seconds can be achieved compared to real-time 3D simulations.